 Hamzah Sheeraz Destroys Edgar Berlanga

-Between Sheeraz’s breakout moment and Stevenson’s continued dominance, this night delivered big for boxing fans.
-And if Sheeraz gets the Canelo fight he wants, things are only just heating up.
+Between Sheeraz’s breakout moment and Stevenson’s continued dominance, the event delivered everything fans hoped for.
+And if Sheeraz gets the Canelo fight he is calling for, the super middleweight division is about to get even more interesting.

 Previous